 Joint statement from the International Coordination and Response Group for the victims of Flight PS752

-The International Coordination and Response Group for the victims of Flight PS752 met on 16 December and issued the following joint statement
+Canada, Sweden, Ukraine and the United Kingdom, members of the International Coordination and Response Group for the victims of Flight PS752 today issued the following joint statement:

 The Coordination Group takes seriously its commitment to the peaceful resolution of disputes.
 Since 2020, the Group has made multiple attempts to resolve this matter through negotiations, and in September 2023 Iran finally agreed to meet with all members of the Group for discussions.
 Accordingly, representatives from the 4 members of the Coordination Group met with Iranian officials this week to discuss the Islamic Republic of Iran’s state responsibility for the downing of Flight PS752.

 The Group’s focus has always been on Iran’s responsibility for its violations of international law and its obligation to make full reparation for the injury caused by the downing of Flight PS752.
 For the group, full reparation means more than financial compensation.